hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/stewards/Readme.md

 -  indy_version: "Network version of indy"
 -  release_dir: "Release directory in which the deployment file is saved"
 - component_ns: "Namespace of the component"
--  newIdentityName: "Name of identity endorser to be added"
+-  newIdentityName: "Name of identity steward to be added"
--  newIdentityRole: "Role of the endorser"
+-  newIdentityRole: "Role of the steward"
 -  adminIdentityName: "Name of admin identity"
 -  admin_component_name: "Name of admin Identity's Organization"
 -  admin_org_vault_url: "Admin Org's Vault URL"